 We will skip unrealistic expectations for now, as that concept will be covered later in the article.
 First, we will explore insufficient capitalisation.

-Most traders know that it takes money to make money.
+Most traders know that it takes money to make a return on their investment.
 One of Forex's biggest advantages is the availability of highly leveraged accounts.
 This means that traders with limited starting capital can still make substantial profits (or indeed losses) by speculating on the price of financial assets.

 Whether a substantial investment base is achieved by the means of high leverage or high initial investment is practically irrelevant, providing a solid risk management strategy is in place.